heysaeid/fastapi-fast-template/README.md

 fast init
--- Enter the name of the application (default: Fast Template): FastTemplate -- Enter the config module type (default: multiple): single or multiple -- Enter the ORM (default: sqlalchemy): sqlalchemy or tortoise Initializing has been done successfully.
+-- Enter the name of the application (default: Fast Template): FastTemplate -- Enter the config module type (default: multiple): single or multiple -- Enter the ORM/ODM (default: sqlalchemy): sqlalchemy, tortoise or beanie Initializing has been done successfully.
 ```
 🥳🥳, your project has been created!